Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 2. Your height
 3. Your % body fat.

 #### Body Weight
 Obtain your body weight in pounds or kg from any accurate scale.
-If you don't have one, consider buying an "[impedence scale](https://amzn.to/39qvvg7) "which will also allow you to measure % body fat.
+If you don't have one, consider buying an "[impedence scale](https://amzn.to/39qvvg7)" which will also allow you to measure % body fat.

 #### Height
 Measure your height in feet and inches, or cm.